git-town/git-town/website/src/commands/pull-branch-strategy.md

 ### Variations

-- without an argument, displays the existing perennial branches
+- without an argument, displays the current branch strategy
-- the `update` subcommand displays UI to set the perennial branches
+- with `rebase` or `merge`, set the branch strategy